When one or more people get sick from eating the same food.

 What are bacteria?

-The 4 categories of biological hazards.
+The 4 types of biological hazards.

-What are virus, bacteria, parasites, fungi?
+virus, bacteria, parasites, fungi

 Food, acidity, time, temperature, oxygen, moisture.
 The conditions bacteria need to grow.